-The Company has entered into Incentive Stock Option Agreements ("Agreements") with officers, employees and consultants, and prior to June 24, 2014, also with directors.
-On June 24, 2014, the Shareholders re-approved the Company's 8% rolling Stock Option Plan (the "Plan").
-The maximum number of common shares that may be issuable under the Plan is set at 8% of the number of issued and outstanding common shares on a non-diluted basis at any time, provided that (i) the number of common shares issued or issuable under all share compensation arrangements (including under the Share Unit Plan and Deferred Share Unit Plan - see Notes 9(c) and 9(d), respectively) shall not exceed 8% of the issued and outstanding common shares of the Company on a non-diluted basis.
+The Company has entered into Incentive Stock Option Agreements ("Agreements") with officers, employees, and directors.
+On June 15, 2017, the Shareholders re-approved the Company's rolling Stock Option Plan (the "Plan").
+The maximum number of common shares that may be issuable under the Plan is set at 5% of the number of issued and outstanding common shares on a non-diluted basis at any time, provided that the number of common shares issued or issuable under the combined Plan and Share Unit Plan ( $Note\ 9(c)$ ) shall not exceed 5% of the issued and outstanding common shares of the Company on a non-diluted basis.
 Options granted under the Plan have a maximum term of 5 years.
-As at June 30, 2016, there were 1,892,021 stock options outstanding under the Plan and 600,000 inducement options outstanding outside of the Plan.
+As at June 30, 2017, there were 1,577,772 stock options outstanding under the Plan and 575,000 inducement options outstanding outside of the Plan.